yimuchen/yimuchen.github.io/_posts/2016-08-29-ItoCMSSW03MainFWFirstLook.md

 In this article we are going to explore the (supposed) rational behind why the CMSSW framework is designed as it it, as well as getting a first look at how one could easily alter the contents of a EDM file using this framework.
 As before all, the concrete code used in this article could be found [here](https://drive.google.com/open?id=0Bw8_U9a0g9nHSG5rMEJWazdLMjQ)

 ## Hiding the Loop
-By now, you might have known that the core component of the main function for data processing would center around the  event-by-event for loop, a skeleton code for the main function might look something like:
+By now, you might have known that the core component of the main function for data processing would centre around the  event-by-event for loop, a skeleton code for the main function might look something like:

 ```cpp
 // code for opening file